dollspace-gay/RookeryOS/WEB_INTERFACE.md

 ## Integration with Build Pipeline

 The web interfaces are independent of the build pipeline.
 They:
-- Read the built image from `lfs-dist` volume (read-only)
+- Read the built image from `rookery-dist` volume (read-only)
 - Do not modify any build artifacts
 - Can run while builds are in progress (different containers)

 ## Network Configuration

-The LFS system boots with DHCP enabled on `eth0` via `/etc/sysconfig/ifconfig.eth0`.
+The Rookery OS system boots with DHCP enabled on `eth0` via `/etc/sysconfig/ifconfig.eth0`.

 Inside QEMU's virtual network:
 - QEMU provides DHCP
-- LFS system gets an IP automatically
+- Rookery OS system gets an IP automatically
 - No external network access (isolated)

 ## Advanced Usage